 Situated just 2 km north of Darwin city, the George Brown Darwin Botanic Gardens cover 42 hectares and are known for their collections of north Australian and other tropical species.

-Two walks within the gardens worth mentioning are the Tree Walk, covering 18 significant trees in the garden, and the Matboerrma Walk which provides information about how the local Larrakia people use native plants for traditional purposes.
+Two walking trails within the gardens worth mentioning are the Tree Walk, covering 18 significant trees in the garden, and the Matboerrma Walk which provides information about how the local Larrakia people use native plants for traditional purposes.

 - Opening times: Daily from 7 am to 7 pm

-22) Walk Around Stokes Hill Wharf and its Attractions
+22) Walk Around Stokes Hill Wharf and its Top Attractions

-Stokes Hill Wharf is the main wharf and is also home to the Bombing of Darwin tourist attraction and the Royal Flying Doctor Service Darwin Tourist Facility.
+Stokes Hill Wharf is the main wharf in Darwin Harbour and one of the top attractions in the area.
+It is home to the Bombing of Darwin tourist attraction and the Royal Flying Doctor Service Darwin Tourist Facility.

 The RFDS’s first operations in the NT in 1939 and the Bombing of Darwin in 1942 are historic events that helped forge resolve and resilience of the people.

-Around Stoks Hill Wharf you can also enjoy the relaxed and friendly vibe with seaside alfresco restaurants, spots for recreational fishing and free live entertainment on Wednesdays and Sundays during the dry season!
+Around Stoks Hill Wharf you can also enjoy the relaxed and friendly vibe of Darwin Harbour with seaside alfresco restaurants, spots for recreational fishing and free live entertainment on Wednesdays and Sundays during the dry season!

 23) Partake in the Daily Fish Feeding at Aquascene